 One of our trainers was working with a popular fast food company coaching staff in handling incoming calls.
 A call arrived with a very distraught customer on the line, near tears in fact.
-Seems this customer was having one of those days when nothing went her way, everything fell short of expectations, and anticipating chowing down on her favorite fast food meal, she left the drive thru only to discover there were no fries in the sack.
-Those fries represented a sort of compensation in return for a bad day; medicine for the pain of a rotten morning when things went awry; a moment of satisfaction to alleviate the crummy mood she found herself in.
+It seems this customer was having one of those days where nothing went her way.
+Everything fell short of her expectations, and she was looking forward to chowing down on her favorite fast food meal.
+But when she left the drive-thru she discovered there were no fries in the sack.

 Rest assured the staff person handling the call took care of everything and while there was no way to magically teleport fries through the phone, she smoothed things over with coupons for free meals after listening over and over to how upset the customer was that the fries were missing.
 The call went on too long but finally ended.
 The staff person threw her head on her desk and with exasperation exclaimed to our trainer coach, “Can you believe that!
 Because of a lousy bag of fries!
 Get a life!”